Research Translation Centres

-In 2015, the Melbourne Academic Centre for Health (MACH) was recognised by the National Health and Medical Research Council (NHMRC) as one of the first four Advanced Health Research and Translation Centres (AHRTCs) in Australia.
-These Centres are based on the Academic Health Science Centre model that have been successful in the US, UK and across Europe in bringing together academia and healthcare to accelerate the translation of research into clinical care.
+In 2015, Melbourne Academic Centre for Health (MACH) was recognised by the National Health and Medical Research Council (NHMRC) as one of the first four Research Translation Centres (previously called Advanced Health Research and Translation Centres (AHRTCs)) in Australia.
+These Centres are based on the Academic Health Science Centre model that has been successful in the US, UK and across Europe in bringing together academia and healthcare to accelerate the translation of research into clinical care.

 Academic Health Science Centres (AHSCs), as they’re called outside of Australia, were established decades ago in the United States, and have rapidly spread throughout the UK, Europe and parts of Asia.
 AHSCs involve a partnership between a group of major secondary/tertiary healthcare providers and a university, with an aim to enhance patient outcomes achieved through education, research and clinical service.
 The Centres strive to create environments whereby the benefits of research excellence are felt by patients and the broader healthcare sector.

-US and UK AHSCs are traditionally owned and managed by universities, however the Australian system of Advanced Health Research Translation Centres (AHRTCs) operates differently.
-The University of Melbourne, along with its partner hospitals and many medical research institutes, have previously established strong associations that enable collaboration, joint appointments and joint grant applications, along with embedded clinical schools in major hospitals.
-Therefore, a traditional approach to an AHRTC would in many ways duplicate these existing structures.
+US and UK AHSCs are traditionally owned and managed by universities, however the Australian system of Research Translation Centres (RTCs) operates differently.
+The University of Melbourne, along with its partner hospitals and medical research institutes, have previously established strong associations that enable collaboration, joint appointments and joint grant applications, along with embedded clinical schools in major hospitals.
+Therefore, a traditional approach to an RTC would in many ways duplicate these existing structures.

-The MACH works in conjunction with six other AHRTCs and three Centres for Innovation in Regional Health (CIRHs) across Australia under the umbrella organisation of the Australian Health Research Alliance (AHRA) to deliver the vision of the NHMRC for its designated translation centres:
+MACH works in conjunction with ten other RTCs and three Emerging RTCs across Australia under the umbrella organisation of the Australian Health Research Alliance (AHRA) to deliver the vision of the NHMRC for its designated translation centres:

 To encourage leadership and collaboration in health research and translation in Australia by bringing together researchers, healthcare providers, education and training to improve the health and well-being of patients and the population they serve, including in regional/remote areas.